Prathamesh-1011/Campaign/README.md

 ## 🔥 Our Solution
 Our **decentralized crowdfunding platform** ensures that funds are released only when milestones are met and backers approve the request.
 Smart contracts automate verification, eliminating fraud and enhancing financial integrity.

+### **Reactive Smart Contracts in Our Platform**
+Our platform leverages **Reactive Smart Contracts** to automate transactions and improve fund governance.

+- **Main Branch (`Campaign.sol`)**
+  We implemented reactivity by automatically executing transactions when an approval request surpasses **50% of backers' votes**.
+Additionally, campaign owners can only create a withdrawal request once the **minimum funding threshold** is met, ensuring responsible fund allocation.

+- **Cross-Chain Campaign Branch**
+  Here, reactive smart contracts facilitate **cross-chain bridging**, ensuring seamless fund transfers between blockchains.
+This enables backers to contribute using different networks while maintaining the same governance and milestone-based fund release system.

 ## 🎯 Key Features & Benefits
 - **🔗 Reactive Smart Contracts**: Funds are managed dynamically based on milestones and backer votes.
 - **⚖️ Decentralized Governance**: Backers approve fund withdrawals, ensuring accountability.